uc-cdis/va-doc/docs/source/index.md

 Dichotomous Covariates-
 Please review the created covariates.
 You may remove unwanted covariates, or go back (at the bottom of the page) to step 4 to adjust/add different ones.

+Harmonized Ancestry and Race/Ethnicity (HARE) dropdown menu- Please choose the ancestry population on which you would like to perform your study.
+The numbers appearing in the dropdown represent the population size of your study, considering all of your previous selections.
 HARE dropdowns-
-Please choose the ancestry population on which you would like to perform your study.
-The numbers appearing in the dropdown represent the population size of your study, considering all of your previous selections.
-The codes are the HARE (harmonized ancestry and race/ethnicity) codes.

 MAF Cutoff-
 Minor allele frequency (MAF) is the frequency at which the second most common allele occurs in a given population and can be used to filter out rare markers (scale of 0-0.5)

-HARE dropdowns-
-Please choose the ancestry population on which you would like to perform your study.
-The numbers appearing in the dropdown represent the population size of your study, considering all of your previous selections.
-The codes are the HARE (harmonized ancestry and race/ethnicity) codes.

 Imputation Score Cutoff-
 This value reflects the quality of imputed SNPs and can be used to remove low-quality imputed markers (scale of 0-1)